OSRS Thieving Guide for 1-99 - Only the best methods to reach max level

 The early levels

-You may also like: OSRS Gold
+You may also like this link: OSRS Gold

 Maximizing your exp gain

 If you have a bit higher level, try to finish the Ardougne Diaries, at least on medium or higher (easy won't do).
-After you complete the diaries, you unlock the access to a special cape which increases your chances of successfully pickpocketing an NPC by 10%.
-What's more, you won't even have to wear it – the bonus is going to be always active and you can wear something else.
+After you complete the diaries, you unlock access to a special cape which increases your chances of successfully pickpocketing an NPC by 10%.
+What's more, you won't even have to wear it – the bonus is going to be always active, and you can wear something else.

 Here comes the part you are probably looking forward to the most.
 By following these steps, you will find yourself at 99 thieving as soon as possible.
-Keep in mind, that the journey is still going to take you some time and do not expect to be finished with it in a day or two.
+Keep in mind that the journey is still going to take you some time and do not expect to be finished with it in a day or two.
 Sign off every couple hours of gaming and take a break – it's good for your health!

 After gaining the favor, you are now "allowed" to steal from their fruit stalls.
 You can keep training thieving very quick this way, as there are two stalls close to each other, meaning you won't have to wait or walk far.
-A good tip to remember is to try and lock the guard dogs inside the house, which will make it far easier to steal from the stalls.
+An excellent tip to remember is to try and lock the guard dogs inside the house, which will make it far easier to steal from the stalls.
 Continue doing this until you reach lvl 30.
 At level 30, you can try to do the Feud quest, which will immediately boost you to lvl 37.

 At lvl 55, it is time to change the bandits you are going to blackjack.
-Search for the stronger bandits, wearing scimitars, and keep blackjacking them until you reach lvl 65.
+Search for the stronger bandits, wearing scimitars, and keep blackjacking them until you reach level 65.
 This method will also net more XP and gold than the previous one, and the bandits will only attack you a single time if you get caught, so you can avoid combat.
 You have also already got the hang of the details of blackjacking at this point, making it a little easier.